-"I will walk back with you now, if you would wish to see her," continued Emily, "she is looking so placid and tranquil: would you like to go?"
+"I will walk back with you now, if you would wish to see her," continued Emily: "she is looking so placid and tranquil: would you like to go?"

-"My dear, you must excuse me," said Elizabeth; "my spirits are so weak I never could endure to see a corpse."
-"Why she is only looking as we ourselves shall very soon."
+" My dear, you must excuse me," said Eliza-

+beth; "my spirits are so weak, I never could endure to see a corpse."